 Lead Local Organiser, BACO (Manchester) 2018

-The 7th Manchester Sinus, Rhinoplasty and Nasal Plastics Dissection course, held at the Manchester Surgical Skills and Simulation Centre, has now been completed and was our most successful course to date!
+The 7th Manchester Sinus, Rhinoplasty and Nasal Plastics Dissection course, held at the Manchester Surgical Skills and Simulation Centre, was completed and was our most successful course to date.
 Immediate feedback from our delegates related to the very high standard of teaching throughout the 4 days, and to the excellent infrastructure, instruments and facility.
 The 8th course will run from Monday to Thursday (Monday 5th to Thursday 8th June 2017.
 (5th and 6th June: Rhinoplasty; 7th and 8th June: Sinus)

 Please book early to avoid disappointment, as the limited places do have a tendency to fill very quickly!

 Also, look out for the advert in ENT News for the Manchester Advanced Endoscopic Sinus Dissection Course, 4th to 6th December 2017.
 Special guest faculty Professor Carl Snyderman, Pittsburgh and Professor Robert Reisch, Zurich.

 This course is aimed at senior trainees, fellows (ENT, Neurosurgery, pre- and post-CCT) and Consultants, and assumes an existing level of knowledge and skill provided by the core course.

 Places are strictly limited.
 Bookings now being taken and places are again filling very quickly.